Lewis and Clark

 The men who made up the Corps of Discovery came from many different backgrounds.
-Among them were German-born John Potts; one-eyed Pierre Cruzatte who was half French, half Omaha Indian; and Kentucky native John Coulter.
-York, William Clark’s slave, also accompanied the group, although he was not considered an official member of the expedition.
+Among them were German-born John Potts; one-eyed Pierre Cruzatte who was half French, half Omaha; and Kentucky native John Coulter.
+York, who William Clark enslaved, also accompanied the group, although he was not considered an official member of the expedition.
 Many of the men possessed special skills such as gun repair, blacksmithing, speaking multiple languages, and even tailoring.

 It was then that Lewis and Clark met Toussaint Charbonneau, a French Canadian fur trapper, and his young Lemhi Shoshone wife, Sacagawea.
 They decided to hire Charbonneau and Sacagawea as interpreters to communicate with Native American tribes they would encounter when they traveled farther west.